isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         int y {0};
     };

-Note that we can put default initializers on member variables: [C.49: Prefer initialization to assignment in constructors](#Rc-initialize).
+Note that we can put default initializers on data members: [C.49: Prefer initialization to assignment in constructors](#Rc-initialize).

 ##### Note